 The S-57 attribute SOUACC will be converted to an instance of the S-101 Information type Spatial Quality (see S-101 DCEG clause 24.5), attribute vertical uncertainty/uncertainty fixed, associated to the geometry of the Wreck features using the association Spatial Association.
 This encoding is mandatory in S-101 for Wreck features of type point and depth 30 metres or less.
 It is recommended that Data Producers evaluate their data holdings and populate values of SOUACC for WRECKS of type point and depth 30 metres or less at their earliest convenience.

 The S-101 Boolean attribute display uncertainties introduces the option to encode additional information related to Wreck, and is mandatory for all Wreck features of type point and depth 30 metres or less.
-There is no corresponding encoding for this information on WRECKS in S-57 – for full capability S-101 data, Data Producers will be required to evaluate their converted S-101 data and populate this attribute appropriately, noting that during the automated conversion process the value of this attribute will be set to No.
+There is no corresponding encoding for this information on WRECKS in S-57 – for full capability S-101 data, Data Producers will be required to evaluate their converted S-101 data and populate this attribute appropriately, noting that during the automated conversion process the value of this attribute will be set to False.

 Obstructions, foul areas and foul ground